nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

 #### Preventing future tragedy from flooding means prioritizing housing, infrastructure, and communities

-The City’s approach considers present and future flooding risks.
-The Department of Environmental Protection is improving New York’s drainage systems so that when it rains very hard, the water can drain faster. <a href="https://www.nyc.gov/site/dep/water/green-infrastructure.page"> Additionally, more grey and green infrastructure is being installed to collect, store, and move rainfall.</a> This will help keep surrounding areas dry during and after heavy storms.
+The City’s approach considers present and future flooding risks. <a href="https://www.nyc.gov/assets/dep/downloads/pdf/water/stormwater/2024-stormwater-analysis-report.pdf">The Department of Environmental Protection is improving New York’s drainage systems</a> so that when it rains very hard, the water can drain faster.<a href="https://www.nyc.gov/site/dep/water/green-infrastructure.page"> Additionally, more green infrastructure is being installed to collect, store, and move rainfall.</a> This will help keep surrounding areas dry during and after heavy storms.
 Initiatives like Rainproof NYC will help manage severe rainfall by expanding natural wetlands, which help absorb water.

-Resilience to flooding also means access to affordable and safe housing for all New Yorkers.
-There are programs and resources available for homes impacted by Sandy and Ida.
+Resilience to flooding also means access to affordable and safe housing for all New Yorkers. <a href="https://www.nyc.gov/site/housingrecovery/index.page">There are programs and resources available for homes impacted by Sandy and Ida.</a>

 Resources you can explore to understand more about the City’s climate resilience plans are: